 A 20-meter high waterfall and the freshwater stream is the first thing you’ll see as you walk around the bend from the jump-off point.
 Not to mention the stream is incredibly clear with a tinge of turquoise colors!

-My favorite thing about Tuasan Falls is the vivid flora and fauna that surrounds the area, adding to the tranquil vibe and peacefulness about this place!
-We spotted many birds, lizards and butterflies while hanging out beneath the canopy of the jungle that envelopes the falls.
+My favorite thing about Tuasan Falls is the vivid flora and fauna that surrounds the area, adding to the tranquil vibe and peacefulness of this place.
+We spotted many birds, lizards, and butterflies while hanging out beneath the canopy of the jungle that envelopes the falls.

 #13 HIKE MT HIBOK HIBOK